-- BWH bariatric surgeons are leaders in their field, sharing knowledge with professionals around the world, and training and educating the next generation of surgical leaders through our advanced minimally invasive fellowship program.
+- CMBS bariatric surgeons are leaders in their field, sharing knowledge with professionals around the world, and training and educating the next generation of surgical leaders through our advanced minimally invasive fellowship program.

 Visit the Kessler Health Education Library in the Bretholtz Center for Patients and Families to access computers and knowledgeable staff.